OpenEdPakistan/powershell/powerpoint/README.md

 ![PowerPoiny Automation](../files/PowerShell-PowerPoint-STD.png)
 *The process comprises the following 3 steps, as shown above:*
 #### 1. Create Content
 a.
-The User enter Urdu text into the text-to-speech system.
+The User enters Urdu text into the text-to-speech system.

 b.
 The generated Urdu audio files are stored in a Folder.